NoesisGUI

 Unity3DTutorialImg222.png

-The project will create a sample XAML at the root of 'Asset/' to start working.
-Just drag that XAML asset in Unity to the Main Camera of an empty scene and click Play to see your first XAML.
+The project also creates a sample XAML file at the root of Assets/ to help you get started.
+Simply drag that XAML asset onto the Main Camera in an empty Unity scene and click Play to see your first XAML UI in action.

 Unity3DTutorialImg223.png Unity3DTutorialImg224.png